tjthejuggler/tail/wallpaper_slideshow/README.md

 - Implementing better thread safety for background operations

 If you experience any crashes, please update to the latest version.

+#### Slow or Unreliable Note Adding

+**Issue**: Prior to version 1.3.0, adding notes to the current wallpaper could be slow or unreliable because the system had to determine which wallpaper was currently displayed by analyzing log files or taking screenshots.

+**Fix**: This issue has been resolved by implementing a new wallpaper tracking system that:
+- Instantly tracks the current wallpaper whenever it changes
+- Stores the path in a simple file for immediate access
+- Provides fallback mechanisms if the tracking file is unavailable
+- Significantly improves the speed and reliability of adding notes

+The new system is used by:
+- The KDE shortcut for adding notes (`add_note.sh`)
+- The tray application when opening notes for the current wallpaper
+- The open_notes_for_wallpaper.py script when called without arguments

+This makes adding notes to wallpapers much more responsive and reliable.

 ### Debugging